Homi J. Bhabha

-Homi Jehangir Bhabha, FNI, FASc, FRS (30 October 1909 – 24 January 1966) was an Indian nuclear physicist who is widely credited as the "father of the Indian nuclear programme".
+Homi Jehangir Bhabha (30 October 1909 – 24 January 1966) was an Indian nuclear theoretical physicist who is widely credited as the "father of the Indian nuclear programme".
 He was the founding director and professor of physics at the Tata Institute of Fundamental Research (TIFR), as well as the founding director of the Atomic Energy Establishment, Trombay (AEET) which was renamed the Bhabha Atomic Research Centre in his honour.
 TIFR and AEET served as the cornerstone to the Indian nuclear energy and weapons programme.
 He was the first chairman of the Indian Atomic Energy Commission (AEC) and secretary of the Department of Atomic Energy (DAE).
 By supporting space science projects which initially derived their funding from the AEC, he played an important role in the birth of the Indian space programme.

 Bhabha was awarded the Adams Prize (1942) and Padma Bhushan (1954), and nominated for the Nobel Prize for Physics in 1951 and 1953–1956.
 He died in the crash of Air India Flight 101 in 1966, at the age of 56.

 Early life

 Childhood

 Homi Jehangir Bhabha was born on 30 October 1909 into a wealthy Parsi family comprising Jehangir Hormusji Bhabha, a well-known lawyer, and Meherbai Framji Panday, granddaughter of Sir Dinshaw Maneckji Petit.
 He was named Hormusji after his paternal grandfather, Hormusji Bhabha, who was Inspector-General of Education in Mysore.
 He received his early studies at Mumbai's Cathedral and John Connon School.

 Bhabha's upbringing instilled in him an appreciation for music, painting and gardening.
 He often visited his paternal aunt Meherbai Tata, who owned a Western classical music collection which included the works of Beethoven, Mozart, Haydn and Schubert.
 Together with his brother and his cousin, it was a ritual for him to listen to records from this collection over the gramophone.
 Bhabha also received special violin and piano lessons.

 His tutor in sketching and painting was the artist Jehangir Lalkala.
 At seventeen, Bhabha's self-portrait won second place at the prestigious Bombay Art Society's exhibition.

-Tending to a terrace garden of exotic plants and cross-bred bougainvillea and roses, Hormusji was an expert on trees, plants and flowers.
+Tending to a terrace garden of exotic plants and cross-bred Bougainvillea and Roses, Hormusji was an expert on trees, plants and flowers.
 He kept books on gardening in the house's large private library.

 Bhabha showed signs of precocity in the sciences.
 As a child, he spent hours playing with Meccano sets, and was fond of building his own models rather than following the booklets that accompanied the sets.
 By fifteen, he had studied general relativity.

 Bhabha frequently visited the home of his uncle Dorabji Tata, chairman of the conglomerate Tata Group and then one of the wealthiest men in India.
 There, he was privy to conversations Dorabji had with national leaders of the independence movement, like Mahatma Gandhi and Motilal Nehru, as well as business dealings in industries like steel, heavy chemicals and hydroelectric power which the Tata Group invested in.
 John Cockcroft remarked that overhearing these conversations should have inspired Bhabha's career as a scientific organizer.